imixs/imixs-workflow/src/site/markdown/testing.md

 # Imixs-Workflow - Simulation and Testing

-The Imixs-Worklfow project provides a set of test environments allowing to simulate and to test the processing live cycle of a spcific model or workitem.
+The Imixs-Workflow project provides a set of test environments allowing to simulate and to test the processing live cycle of a spcific model or workitem.

 ## The Simulation Service